Rapid-Imaging-Tech/tileserver-gl-arm/README.md

 ```
 git clone --recursive <url>
 ```
-The, change directories into the root of the repository and run:
+Then, change directories into the root of the repository and run:
 ```
 docker build -t tileserver-gl-arm .
 ```